In Response to the Fiscal 2026 Reform of the NHI Drug Price System and Cost-Effectiveness Evaluation System

 2. Innovative New Drug Price Maintenance System

-While the average deviation rate is shrinking, the method of deciding which products to maintain NHI prices based on the deviation rate should be changed and NHI prices should be maintained in a simple manner.
+While the average deviation rate is shrinking, the method of determining drug price maintenance items based on the deviation rate should be changed and drug prices should be simply maintained.

-Re-calculations that are not rational should be abolished.
+Re-calculation that is not rational should be abolished.

-In the current economic climate, it has been argued that official prices should also follow economic and price trends, and while the increase in the main body of medical fees should be evaluated from the perspective of the sustainability of healthcare, the fact that this idea was not reflected in NHI prices, which are part of medical fees, has a negative impact on the continuous creation of innovation.
-The fact that this concept was not reflected in NHI drug prices, which are part of reimbursement, has a negative impact on the continued creation of innovation.
+In the current economic situation, it has been argued that official prices should also follow economic and price trends, and that increases in the main body of medical fees should be evaluated from the perspective of sustainability of medical care.
+However, the fact that this concept was not reflected in NHI drug prices, which are part of reimbursement, has a negative impact on the continued creation of innovation.

 Furthermore, with regard to the U.S. MFN (Most Favored Nation) system, as stated in the framework, we expect that measures will be taken from time to time and in a flexible manner, taking into account the international situation.